Adamskoullos/Vue-JS-Guide/markDown-files/9-routing-composition-api.md

 ![Screenshot from 2021-03-05 19-49-21](https://user-images.githubusercontent.com/73107656/110166187-e5bbaa80-7deb-11eb-9ceb-9922df554cc3.png)

+# Tag Panel

-# Add a right hand side column showing all tags for easy navigation to view posts for specific tags
+## Add a right hand side column showing all tags for easy navigation to view posts for specific tags

 To do this we will add a component that will display the tags `TagPanel` on the right side column (1/4 page width) on the `Home` view, with the `PostList` component taking up (3/4 page width) from the left.
 The `TagPanel` will also be shown on each `Tag.vue` page which is shown when the user clicks on a tag to filter posts.